 Measuring inflation is a core economic aspect, as it reflects the cost of living and the value of the national currency.
-The increasing purchase power reflects the currency’s strength, while a declining purchasing power indicates the currency’s weakness.
+Increasing purchasing power reflects the currency’s strength while declining purchasing power indicates the currency’s weakness.

 Inflation in general is a broad gauge that can point to the average price changes and cost of living.
 It can also be narrowed to calculate the change in the price of certain goods and services.
 It is measured by the Consumer Price Index, also known as CPI.

 What are the Main Drivers of Inflation?